Sinless Dark Chocolate & Pumpkin Protein Cake

 4. Once baked, slice into ten squares.
 The brownies are a bit mushy.

-Note: If you’d like to sub the pea protein powder, you can by using chocolate casein protein powder (my two favorites are this one and this one) or chocolate rice protein powder (this one, hands down – it’s available here if you’re in the UK).
+If you’d like to sub the pea protein powder, you can by using chocolate casein protein powder or chocolate rice protein powder.